geb/geb/doc/manual/src/chapters/080-javascript.md

     $("#a").jquery.trigger('mouseover')

-The same set of restricted types as allowed by WebDriver's [`executeScript()`][execscript] method are permitted here.
+The same set of restricted types as allowed by WebDriver's [`executeScript()`](http://selenium.googlecode.com/svn/trunk/docs/api/java/org/openqa/selenium/JavascriptExecutor.html#executeScript(java.lang.String, java.lang.Object...\)) method are permitted here.

 The return value of methods called on the `jquery` property depends on what the corresponding jQuery method returns.
-A jQuery object will be converted to a Navigator representing the same set of elements, other values such as strings and numbers are returned as per WebDriver's [`executeScript()`](execscript) method.
+A jQuery object will be converted to a Navigator representing the same set of elements, other values such as strings and numbers are returned as per WebDriver's [`executeScript()`](http://selenium.googlecode.com/svn/trunk/docs/api/java/org/openqa/selenium/JavascriptExecutor.html#executeScript(java.lang.String, java.lang.Object...\)) method.

 ### Why?